Step 1: VISIT TOTALWELLBEING.AZ.GOV

 What if an employee retires or leaves employment during the program period?

-If an employee retirees or leaves employment with the State prior to the incentive payment, he/she is no longer eligible to receive the payment.
+If an employee retires or leaves employment with the State before the incentive payment, he/she is no longer eligible to receive the payment.

 Is HIP a mandatory program?